rwst/yaccl/README.md

 Of course, any comment or PR is highly appreciated.

 ### TODO
+* do we use compound SMILES from biosyn items (e.g. Q27104306)?
 * option to work with NP subgraph only (should be much faster)
 * if there are superclass patterns match them first, narrowing following matches
 * optimize ontology in WD, remove or deprecate redundant P31/P279 stmts